``` ```

 Retrieval-Augmented Generation

-When you ask ChatGPT a question, it generates an answer from patterns learned during training—patterns frozen at whatever date the model was last updated.
+When you ask ChatGPT or any other LLM a question, it generates an answer from patterns learned during training.
 It has no access to your documents, your textbooks, or the latest research.
 Retrieval-Augmented Generation (RAG) changes this.
 Before the language model generates a response, a retrieval system searches your documents and injects the relevant passages into the prompt.
 The model then generates an answer grounded in actual sources rather than statistical memory.
+This is how ChatGPT, the service appears to be continously learning -- it is an LLM with a fixed amount of knowledge combining web search and updated knowledge documents at the time of response.

 The concept sounds simple.
 The implementation is not.

-Our initial exploration of available RAG platforms revealed fundamental limitations.
-Many commercial solutions impose arbitrary file size limits—cutting off textbook chapters mid-sentence.
-Others use generic embedding models trained on web text, poorly suited to medical terminology where "reduction" means something entirely different than in everyday English.
-The retrieval quality varied wildly depending on how questions were phrased.
+I didn't set out to create my own RAG, but my initial exploration of consumer-level RAG platforms revealed fundamental limitations.
+Many solutions had arbitrary file size limits, refusing to work with large textbooks.
+Others used generic embedding models trained on web text, with retrieval quality varying wildly depending on how questions were phrased.

 The deeper problem is architectural.
-RAG isn't a single tool—it's an orchestration of multiple AI subsystems, each making decisions that compound downstream.
+RAG isn't a single tool.
+Instead, it's an orchestration of multiple AI subsystems, each making decisions that compound downstream.

 Embedding Models

-These translate text into vectors—coordinates in high-dimensional space where similar concepts cluster together.
+These translate text into vectors, or coordinates in high-dimensional space where similar concepts cluster together.
 Generic embeddings confuse medical terminology.
 Instruction-tuned embeddings understand that a query differs from a document, improving retrieval precision.
-We use NVIDIA Llama Embed Nemotron 8B using asymmetric instruction tuning to optimize for medical content.
+OrthoRAG uses NVIDIA Llama Embed Nemotron 8B using asymmetric instruction tuning to optimize for medical content.

 Chunking Strategy

 Documents must be split into retrievable segments.
 Too large, and irrelevant content dilutes the signal.
 Too small, and context is lost.
-Multi-scale chunking preserves both detail and context through parent-child relationships—a technique that requires custom implementation.
+Multi-scale chunking preserves both detail and context through parent-child relationships.

 Reranking Models

-Each component is itself a "mini AI"—a specialized neural network making decisions that affect final answer quality.
+Each component is itself a "mini AI" making decisions that affect final answer quality.
 The embedding model casts a wide net on what's similar.
 The chunker decides what constitutes a coherent unit.
 The reranker decides what's actually relevant.
 Commercial platforms make these decisions for you, generically.
 Building OrthoRAG meant taking control and fine tuning each stage.

 Two Parallel Systems: V33 and V41